 One way to smooth fluctuating bills is to set an autopay to cover a bill up to a certain amount each month.

-But if you exceed that limit, the balance of that bill could roll over from month to month and incur more interest without your knowledge.
+However, if you exceed that limit, the balance of that bill could roll over to the next month and accrue more interest without your knowledge.

 Instead, make sure that any bills you do decide to autopay are set to pay in full.